hribcek/displaymode/README.md

 `./displaymode h` or `./displaymode --help` prints a summary of the options.

 `./displaymode v` or `./displaymode --version` prints the version and copyright notice.

+## Logging
+`displaymode` now includes a logging system to capture runtime information, warnings, and errors.
+You can configure the log level using the `setLogLevel` function in the code.

+## JSON Output
+The tool supports JSON output for display mode information.
+Use the `--json` flag to enable this feature.

+## Tests
+To run the tests, use the `make tests` command.
+This will execute all unit and integration tests, including tests for JSON output and error handling.